rtaibah/jekyll-blog/_posts/blog/2009-03-11-etymology-of-an-open-source-app-project.md

 title: "Etymology of an Open Source App/Project"
 author: rami
 layout: linuxologist
-permalink: /2009/03/11/etymology-of-an-open-source-appproject/
+permalink: /2009/03/11/etymology-of-an-open-source-app-project/
 categories: [Blog]
-tags: [linux, open-source, etymology]
+tags: [linux, open-source]
 summary: "Last year, I blogged about [35 Distros and how they got their names](/2008/04/06/etymology-of-a-distro).
 Some of the distros out there have fascinating stories, while others are just too mundane.
 However make sure you[read that blog](/2008/04/06/etymology-of-a-distro), its a very interesting one (trust me)."

 ---